cooperhammond/irs/README.md

 ___
 ### Installation
-Almost all dependencies are automatically installed by pip, but youtube_dl still needs ffmpeg to convert video to audio, so for Windows, you can install [`Scoop`](http://scoop.sh/) and then just do:
+Please note that it currently is only usable in `Python 3.x`.
+Almost all dependencies are automatically installed by pip, but `youtube_dl` still needs `ffmpeg` to convert video to audio, so for Windows, you can install [`Scoop`](http://scoop.sh/) and then just do:
 ```
 $ scoop install ffmpeg
 ```
-For OSX, you can use [`Brew`](http://brew.sh/) and do:
+For OSX, you can use [`Brew`](http://brew.sh/) to install `ffmpeg`:
 ```
 $ brew install ffmpeg
 ```
-For Ubuntu:
+And then for Ubuntu:
 ```
 $ sudo apt-get install ffmpeg
 ```